 I’ve written previously about our unhealthy obsession with hot steamy balls.
 Octopus balls that is.
 Before you get excited, I’m not talking about the gonads of an octopus (which, incidentally, are located in their heads… should you ever happen to be looking), I’m talking takoyaki, those dangerously addictive spheres of flour, eggs and dashi, studded with octopus pieces, ginger and green onion.
-Just writing about those golden balls of goodness gets me all flushed and overcome.
-Though that could also be the effects of early onset menopause.
+Just writing about those golden balls of goodness gets me excited.

 Crisp on the outside and exploding with creamy goodness on the inside, Takoyaki are another Osakan speciality, though readily available across the whole of Japan.
 You can find them in Japanese restaurants in Australia, while in Japan they’re more likely to be found in street stalls, where you can watch the pros powering through the production of rows and rows of the magical little puffs of fried perfection.
 Admittedly though, due to their irresistible allure and the speed at which they produce and serve them streetside, nine times out of ten you’ll also get second-degree burns while eating them.
 Because who can wait for the little buggers to cool down?

 The kids, after visiting Osaka’s Wizarding World of Harry Potter, now insist on calling the little golden balls “Japanese Golden Snitches” and have been begging me to make some since we got back from Japan.
 So, obedient kitchen witch that I am, I got my hands on a Takoyaki pan and whipped up a magic potion that, by some strange coincidence, looked exactly like batter!
 And then proceeded to do exactly as I was bid by whipping up some actual Golden Snitches complete with crispy pancake wings for the kids to devour alongside a bigger batch served the more traditional way topped with sauces and dancing bonito flakes.